Thinking Room

-Thinking Room is the debut album by New Zealand Pop recording artist Anika Moa, released on 28 September 2001 by Warner, Atlantic Records.
-It reached number one on the New Zealand Albums Chart and was certified double platinum selling over 30,000 copies in New Zealand.
+Thinking Room is the debut album by New Zealand Pop recording artist Anika Moa, released on 28 September 2001, by Warner, Atlantic Records.
+It reached the number one spot on the New Zealand Albums Chart and was certified as double platinum, selling over 30,000 copies in New Zealand.

 Chart performance

-The album debuted at number one on the New Zealand charts in October 2001 and stayed in the top spot for two weeks.
+The album debuted at number one on the New Zealand charts in October, 2001, and stayed in the top spot for two weeks.
 The album has gone double platinum, having sold over 30,000 copies, and yielding four hit singles, two of which ("Youthful" and "Falling in Love Again") peaked at number five on the New Zealand Singles Chart.

 "Falling in Love Again" featured in the film America's Sweethearts in 2001.

 Track listing

 All songs written and composed by Anika Moa, along with others credited for specific tracks below.